Parish of Leatherhead - Old Friends

 On 26 Feb 2006 the Micklethwaites returned when Mick was guest preacher at Family Communion, on God's will, observing in passing "I've been moving round the junctions of the M25 ... "

 Arthur was an Honorary Assistant Priest in the parish team from March 1991 to April 1996 and was particularly associated with All Saints.
 He studied for an M.Sc. at Surrey University and still lectures at Roehampton.
-Sue worked with Surrey Social Services.
+Sue, who died in 2015, worked with Surrey Social Services.
 Both Mark and Jenny went to St. John's School and did well at university.

 1996-2004 Arthur was Vicar of Chipping with Whitewell, in the Trough of Bowland in the Diocese of Blackburn.
 HM the Queen is the landlord of many of the farmers in the parish.